sssec81/lead_cleaner/docs/PRD.md

 ### Key Workflows
 *   **The "Quick Clean" (Text Mode):** Copy a block of text containing mixed text, HTML, and headers, paste it into the UI, click "Extract Emails", and copy the clean, deduplicated list.
 *   **Batch Mode:** Toggle batch mode to allow continuous, incremental pasting of text blocks.
 The tool parses and appends new results to the workspace without overwriting previous extractions.
-*   **CSV Sanitizer:** Upload a messy 2MB CRM export, select the target email column, remove duplicates and blank rows, and download a clean CSV for immediate import.
+*   **CSV Sanitizer:** Upload a messy 2MB CRM export, select the target column, remove duplicates, blank rows, and invalid rows, optionally filter business vs. personal emails, then download a clean CSV for immediate import.

 ---